 Hyakutake — in January of 1996 Hyakutake came into view of Earth.
 Hyakutake was nicknamed The Great Comet of 1996 as it was clearly visible and was the closest any comet had approached Earth in 200 years.
 Due to its close approach observations of Hyakutake aided scientist in making several discoveries during its time in our skies.

 Hale-Bopp — Hyakutake may have come the closest to Earth in over 200 years, but Hale-Bopp was not to be upstaged.
-Hale-Bopp was the brightest comet in the sky for 18 months making it the longest to remain in our skies since 1811.
+Hale-Bopp was the brightest comet in the sky for 18 months making it the longest to stay in our skies since 1811.
 It became visible to the naked eye in May of 1996 and is not expected to return again until the year 4385.

 Tempel 1 — back in 2005, Deep Impact (a spacecraft sent to "crash" into a comet), came into contact with Tempel 1.
 It created a crater the size of a football stadium though it was on the size of a washing machine.
 Its goal was to create a hole where details about the comet could be observed.
 Unfortunately, the idea worked a little too well and the images are too obscure to view.
 This comet orbits the sun every 5 to 6 years.

 Swift-Tuttle — discovered by Lewis Swift and Horace Tuttle in 1862 and is responsible for the yearly Perseid meteor shower that occurs every July and August as Earth passes through the remnants of its tail.
-Its rotational period around the sun is approximately 120 years and it is believed by scientists that it could one day collide with Earth.
+Its rotational period around the sun is about 120 years and it is believed by scientists that it could one day collide with Earth.

 Lexell — was not named after its discoverer but after Mathematician/Physicist/Astronomer Anders Johan Lexell.
 Lexell came the closest to Earth than any other comet in history at 1.4 million miles and has a nucleus about the size of Jupiter, as described by astronomer Charles Messier.